Doctors cannot diagnose Parkinson's disease using a blood test or MRI alone. These tests are used to rule out other causes for your symptoms.

 - Making more saliva than normal

-- Trouble sleeping at night, feeling sleepy during the day, other sleep problems
+- Trouble sleeping at night, feeling sleepy during the day

 - Restless leg syndrome